-Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact Discussion: No impact, see comments above i n Section A. d.
-Disturb any human remains, including those interred outside of formal cemeteries? $\sum$ Discussion: No impact, see comments above i n Section A. VI .
-GEOLOGY AND SOILS: Would the projec t: a.
-Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: $\square$ Discussion: See the response to Section ii belo persons or property to seismic hazards is not c ential for expos ure of i.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact Discussion: No impact, see comments above in n Section A. d.
+Disturb any human remains, including those interred outside of formal cemeteries? $\square$ Discussion: No impact, see comments above in n Section A. VI GEOLOGY AND SOILS: Would the project :: a.
+Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: Discussion: See the response to Section ii belo persons or property to seismic hazards is not c ential for exposi ure of i.
 Rupture of a known earthquake fault, as delineated on the most recent Alquist- Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42. ii.
-Strong seismic ground shaking?Discussion: The potential for and mitigat ion of impacts th hat may result from fault runture in the project

-Discussion: The potential for and mitigation of impacts that may result from fault rupture in the project area are identified and addressed in the General Plan EIR, pg.
+Strong seismic ground shaking?Discussion: The potential for and mitigati the project area are identified and addressed in the General Plan EIR, pg.
 4.5-8.
 There are two known fault zones on either side of this valley.
 The Rinconada Fault system runs on the west side of the valley.
 The San Andreas Fault is on the east side of the valley and runs through the community of Parkfield east of Paso Robles.
 The City of Paso Robles recognizes these geologic influences in the application of the Uniform Building Code to all new development within the City.
 Review of available information and examinations indicate that neither of these faults is active with respect to ground rupture in Paso Robles.
 Soils reports and structural engineering in accordance with local seismic influences would be applied in conjunction with any new development proposal.
 Based on standard conditions of approval, the potential for fault rupture and exposure of persons or property to seismic hazards is not considered significant.
 In addition, per requirements of the Alquist-Priolo Earthquake Fault Zones, only structures for human habitation need to be setback a minimum of 50 feet of a known active trace fault.
 The proposed structures are not intended for human habitation.